 Raw data is opaque to SBE.
 In other words, it is not constrained by any value range or structure known to the messaging layer other than length.
 Data fields simply convey arrays of octets.

 Data may either be of fixed-length or variable-length.
-In Simple Binary Encoding, fixed-length data encoding may be used for data of predetermined length, even though it does not represent a FIX data type.
+In Simple Binary Encoding, fixed-length data encoding may be used for data of predetermined length, even though it does not represent a FIX datatype.
 Variable-length encoding should be reserved for raw data when its length is not known until run-time.

 Fixed-length data